 You’ll be treated by physicians who are certified in Opioid Dependence Treatment using both Methadone and Suboxone.

-Your care will also involve Registered Nurses and administrative staff thoroughly trained in all aspects of Opioid Dependence Treatment.
+Your care will also be provided by staff thoroughly trained in all aspects of Opioid Dependence Treatment.

 Segue Clinic provides services that extend beyond the treatment of opioid addiction:

-Connections to partner counselling services and 12 Step programs.
+Connections to partner counselling services, including Smart Recovery and 12 Step programs.